Stones of Scotland: The Hare stone

 The Muckle or Hare stone is a glacial erratic boulder previously located in a nearby field and moved to the centre of Monkton, near Prestwick, in 2000.
 A number of tales of witchcraft and evil spirits are associated with it.

 The Gowk Stane

 Near Laigh Overmuir on the moors above Darvel in East Ayrshire is the Gowk Stane, a glacial erratic boulder located in a prominent position overlooking the upper tributaries of the Glen Water.

 The Haylie Chambered Tomb

-In Largs, North Ayrshire resides a neolithic tomb behind Douglas Park.
+In Largs, North Ayrshire resides a Neolithic tomb behind Douglas Park.
 This monument is known as the Haylie Chambered Tomb and it was once covered by a cairn of stones (known as Margaret's Law).
-When it was uncovered in the early twentieth century the tomb was dated to around 3000 to 2000 BC.
+When it was uncovered in the early 20th century, the tomb was dated to around 3000 to 2000 BCE.

 Cup and ring mark stone

 The purpose of cup and ring marked stones is unknown, however they may represent family trees, star maps, br related to labyrinths, etc. The carvings on such stones date from the Neolithic or Bronze Age times, being as old as 6000 years.
 This example from Dalgarven Mill in Ayrshire is unusual in having cups and connecting troughs, but no rings and it may therefore have been abandoned at an early stage in its use.
 Often up to five concentric rings are found circling the central cup.